COVID-19 Status Update

 Read More

 The Providence Preservation Society (PPS) was established in 1956 to respond to the proposed demolition of a number of 18th- and early 19th-century houses on College Hill.
 Unlike many historic preservation organizations which were formed to preserve a particular building, PPS has always been an advocate for neighborhood revitalization.
-From that small neighborhood group, PPS has grown into a multifaceted citywide preservation and planning organization.
+From that small neighborhood group, PPS has grown into a multifaceted citywide preservation and planning organization with a role to play in addressing a range of 21st-century challenges.

 Learn more: About PPS | Staff | Board of Directors